 Trump says he’s ‘not happy with Putin’ as US resumes weapons deliveries to Ukraine

-President Donald Trump delivered some of his sharpest-ever criticism of Russian president Vladimir Putin and said the U.S. is resuming deliveries of weapons to Ukraine to counter Russian attacks on civilians.
+President Donald Trump delivered some of his sharpest-ever criticism of Vladimir Putin and said the U.S. is resuming deliveries of weapons to Ukraine to counter Russian attacks on civilians.

-Speaking at Tuesday’s cabinet meeting, the president said he was “not happy” with the Russian leader, who he accused of “killing a lot of people” including many of his own soldiers to the tune of “7,000 a week.”
+Speaking at Tuesday’s cabinet meeting, the president said he was “not happy” with the Russian president, who he accused of “killing a lot of people”, including many of his own soldiers to the tune of “7,000 a week.”

 “I will say the Ukrainians were brave, but we gave them the best equipment ever made ... we gave them missiles, the latest and the greatest.
-They were able to shoot down a lot of things that would have normally wiped out,” he said.
+They were able to shoot down a lot of things,” he said.

-Continuing, Trump said that Putin, with whom he has had a relatively close relationship compared with many of America’s allies, has “thrown a lot of bullshit” at him while continuing to prosecute the war he started without provocation in 2022.
+Continuing, Trump said that Putin, with whom he has had a relatively close relationship compared with many of America’s allies, has “thrown a lot of bulls***” at him while continuing to prosecute the war he started in 2022.

 “It's very nice all the time, but it turns out to be meaningless,” he said.